 (a) You had an unlawful blood alcohol level within three hours of driving from

 (b) You were under the influence of of alcohol or any drug to the extent that

 you were incapable of driving safely; or

 (c) You had any amount of an illegal drug in your system at the time of

 What you must do immediately to preserve your right to drive:

 test or registered for an unlawful blood alcohol level, you must request an

-administrative license suspension hearing within ten days of your arrest (do
+administrative license suspension hearing or exercise options within thirty

 - Failure to do so can